simon-frankau/dumb-vga/README.md

 to start with a basic version that can only display "super-wide" pixels, by running using a 2MHz clock, making each pixel 16 "underlying" pixels wide.
 Low horizontal resolution in exchange for making my life a lot easier.
+This has now been upgraded to a 32MHz clock being used to produce a 16MHz dot clock.

 ## VGA levels